Mikel John Obi: 2014–15 season

 On 30 August 2014, Mikel, who substituted Willian on the 75-minute mark, set up Diego Costa's second goal after intercepting up Muhamed Bešić's backheel pass.
 Chelsea went on to win 6–3 against Everton at Goodison Park.
 Mikel scored a rare goal against Sporting CP on 10 December in a 3–1 victory at Stamford Bridge in the 2014–15 Champions League.

 2015–16 season

 Against Watford on Boxing Day 2015, in the first game of Guus Hiddink's second spell in charge, Mikel came on to become the 21st player to make 350 appearances for Chelsea.
 Chelsea then faced Paris Saint-Germain in the first leg of the UEFA Champions League round of 16.
 Mikel conceded a foul just outside the 18-yard box.
 PSG forward Zlatan Ibrahimović's free kick deflected off Mikel, who was part of the wall, and past goalkeeper Thibaut Courtois.
 Just a few minutes later, however, Mikel equalised from a stoppage time corner kick.
 Due to the injuries of John Terry and Gary Cahill, Mikel had to play as a centre-back in multiple games.

 2016–17 season

-On 4 November 2016, it was announced that the club would not be renewing his contract when it expired at the end of the season.
+On 4 November 2016, it was announced that the club would not be renewing Mikel's contract when it expired at the end of the season.